- Home

 There are hundreds of sober influencer accounts on Instagram.
 A few who are worth following include @sassysobermum, @walking_the_straight_line, @soberdave, and @sarahrusbatch.

-By openly sharing their stories, top tips, reasons why they quit, and what they’ve learnt about alcohol, these accounts provide a never-ending stream of support.
+By openly sharing their stories, top tips, reasons for quitting, and what they’ve learnt about alcohol, these accounts provide a never-ending stream of support.
 Many of these influencers also host podcasts where they talk to experts and other people who’ve stopped drinking.

 8. Find new hobbies

 Going sober can eventually enable you to get more out of life, as you’ll have more time and motivation to do things that don’t involve alcohol.
 I’ve taken up park running, cold water swimming, and got back into reading widely and writing a journal.
-I’ve also enjoyed more music gigs, and gone to more shows and exhibitions than before.
+I’ve also enjoyed more music gigs, shows, and exhibitions than ever before.

 Ditching alcohol often means you’re fighting social conditioning, peer pressure, and varying degrees of psychological dependency.
-So make sure that you practice self-care by getting plenty of sleep, and eating well.
+So make sure that you practise self-care by getting plenty of sleep and eating well.

-It may take a little time for your sleep to improve, but eventually, you’ll find you gain more restful sleep.
+It may take a little time for your sleep to improve, but eventually, you’ll find that it becomes more restful without alcohol in your system.
 If you’re struggling to get enough shut-eye, you can find helpful articles in our sleep and fatigue section.

 Bear in mind that when you stop drinking, your body may have difficulty regulating your blood sugar levels, and your brain will search for ways to feel happy.
 This means that you may be more likely to crave sugar – so if you want chocolate or sweets, allow yourself some.
 It’s important to be kind to yourself when you give up alcohol, and your body will eventually balance itself out.